7 Great Reasons To Drink Chai Tea:

 I’ve been a lover of chai tea for nearly 20 years and even dare to consider myself a bit of a chai tea alchemist in the making.
 I brew it with love and enthusiasm and drink it with absolute pleasure.

 Drink it hot in winter or as an iced tea in summer.
-And, if you happen to already be a lover of chai spices – then you are going to love the chai recipes I’ve discovered over the years.
-Imagine chai ice cream, chai cheesecake, chai muffins and chai creme caramel.
+And, if you happen to already be a lover of chai spices – then you are going to love the chai recipes.

 7 great reasons to drink chai tea: